inspiredlabs/inspiredlabs/site/content/marzoli/index.md

 #### Traditional Graphic Design

 Devoured by&nbsp;hype: _fresh, organic produce_ is mis-sold.
-Marzo, on the other-hand tell the real&nbsp;story, embracing lo-fidelity materials to create an informal, intimidation-free aesthetic (but can you spot the intentional&nbps;mistake?).
+Marzo, on the other-hand tell the real&nbsp;story, embracing a lo-fidelity, informal aesthetic<!--intimidation-free: (but can you spot the intentional&nbsp;mistake?)-->.

 {{< feature 0 >}}